nulinspiratie/SilQ/documentation/docs/Concepts in SilQ.rst

 .. note::
-    While an `InstrumentInterface` is supposed to set all the parameters of the `Instrument` relevant to outputting a pulse, often there are simply too many parameters, and some are not included.
+    While an `InstrumentInterface` is supposed to set all the parameters of the :class:`~qcodes.instrument.base.Instrument` relevant to outputting a pulse,
+    often there are simply too many parameters, and some are not included.
     However, these are usually parameters that are rarely modified.
-    Additionally, the `InstrumentInterface` itself has parameters that can be set by the user, and will influence how it programs the `Instrument`.
+    Additionally, the `InstrumentInterface` itself has parameters that can be set by the user, and will influence how it programs the :class:`~qcodes.instrument.base.Instrument`.

 Connection